QuantEcon/lecture-python-intro/lectures/unpleasant.md

     return p0
 ```

 Let's look at how  price level $p_0$  in the stationary  $R_u$ equilibrium  depends on the initial
 money supply $m_0$.

 Notice that the slope of $p_0$ as a function of $m_0$ is constant.

-This outcome indicates that our model verifies a ''quantity theory of money'' outcome,
+This outcome indicates that our model verifies a quantity theory of money outcome,
-something that Sargent and Wallace {cite}`sargent1981` purposefully built into their model to justify
+something that {cite:t}`sargent1981` purposefully built into their model to justify
-the adjective **monetarist** in their title.
+the adjective *monetarist* in their title.

 ```{code-cell} ipython3